MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Belgium/how-to-export-to-accon.md

 ---
-    title: How to: Export to Accon | Microsoft Docs
+    title: How to Export to Accon | Microsoft Docs
     description: The **Link to Accon** report enables you to create a file that can be imported into ACCON Plus to generate an annual income statement.
 The report exports the total balances of the general ledger accounts for a specific period.
     services: project-madeira
     documentationcenter: ''